 Inside: Wondering whether Life of Fred math is a good fit for your family?
-This Life of Fred math review (elementary) will give you everything you need to decide for yourself (because it’s NOT for everyone).
+Life of Fred reviews can run the gamut from enthusiastic to disparaging.
+This Life of Fred math review (elementary) will give you everything you need to decide for yourself, because it’s NOT for everyone.

 If you’ve ever searched for Life of Fred math reviews, you know that extreme opinions abound, and those opinions are all over the map.

-You’ll find gushing reviews from grateful homeschool moms: “My kids finally love math!!”
+You’ll find gushing Life of Fred reviews from grateful homeschool moms: “My kids finally love math!!”
 You’ll also find horrified reviews: “You call this a math curriculum?!
 What homeschool mom in their right mind would use Life of Fred?!”

 The reason reviews vary so widely is simple: Life of Fred isn’t the right math curriculum for everyone.